 There is a great difference between the acoustical densities observed by day and the ones by night.
 The day densities represent less than the half of the night ones, in mean value.
+In October, we can consider that there is a general rising gradient of abundance from West to East, there is no gradient North-South (Fig. 3).
+In February, there is no gradient West-East.
+The center of the Java Sea has densities lower than the South one.
+This is a North-South gradient.

-Fig. 3.
-Relative density of pelagic fish in October 1993 (up) and February 1994 (down).
+Figure 3Relative density of pelagic fish in October (up) and February (down).Gambar 3Densitas relatif ikan pelagis bulan Oktober (atas) dan Februari (bawah).